 - Chronically stressed people

 A common cause of vitamin B12 deficiency is a vegan or vegetarian diet.
-Vitamin B12 is found almost exclusively in animal foods, and vegans can only meet their needs with dietary supplements.
+Vitamin B12 is found almost exclusively in animal foods, and vegans can only satisfy their vitamin B12 needs with dietary supplements.
 Vegetarians, on the other hand, can fall back on cheese, milk, eggs and curd.
-However, these foods contain significantly lower amounts of vitamin B12 than meat and fish - even a vegetarian diet is associated with an increased risk of deficiency.
+However, these foods contain significantly lower amounts of vitamin B12 than meat and fish – even a vegetarian can be at a higher risk of developing a vitamin B12 deficiency.

-Researchers are currently investigating whether the demand could be met by plant foods such as mushrooms and algae.
-Certain algae, for example, contain vitamin B12, but research has shown that they do so in forms that the human organism cannot utilize.
-The same may be true for shiitake mushrooms, but studies are still ongoing[21, 22].
+Researchers are currently investigating whether the demand could be met by plant-based foods such as mushrooms and algae.
+Certain algae, for example, contain vitamin B12, but research has shown that they do so in forms that our bodies cannot utilise.
+The same may be true for shiitake mushrooms, but studies are still ongoing.[21, 22]

-Pregnant and breastfeeding women not only have to provide themselves with vitamin B12 - their growing baby also wants its share.
-As a result, they have an increased need and should urgently avoid an undersupply.
-The vitamin B12 supply plays a decisive role in the physical and mental development of unborn and newborn children.
+Pregnant and breastfeeding women not only have to provide themselves with vitamin B12 – their growing baby also needs this vitamin.
+As a result, they need to increase their daily intake and should absolutely avoid developing a vitamin B12 deficiency.
+Vitamin B12 levels play a decisive role in the physical and mental development of unborn and newborn children.
 In the worst case, extreme vitamin B12 deficiency during pregnancy can even lead to miscarriage.

-People who suffer from pancreatitis, an inflammation of the pancreas, often suffer from a vitamin B12 deficit.
+People who suffer from pancreatitis, an inflammation of the pancreas, often suffer from a lack of vitamin B12.
 They lack the enzyme trypsin, which is necessary for vitamin B12 uptake.

-Studies have also shown that people with diabetes mellitus type 2 who take the drug metformin often have their difficulties with vitamin B12.
-It appears that metformin interferes with the absorption of vitamin.
+Studies have also shown that people with type 2 diabetes who take the drug metformin often have difficulties with their vitamin B12 levels.
+It appears that metformin interferes with the absorption of the vitamin.

-The symptoms of vitamin B12 deficiency are varied and often non-specific, making it difficult to detect.
+The symptoms of vitamin B12 deficiency are varied and often generic, making it difficult to detect.

-Vitamin B12 is involved in numerous metabolic processes in the body and thus provides energy, among other things.
-A vitamin B12 deficiency impairs mental and physical performance and therefore leads to less energy.
+Vitamin B12 is involved in numerous metabolic processes in the body and thus provides us with energy, among other things.
+A vitamin B12 deficiency impairs mental and physical performance and therefore leads to less energy or fatigue.
 The following symptoms can also occur: